RoboJackets/robocup-firmware/README.md

 ```
 3) Build the project for the desired target.

-The default target builds only the firmware and code.
+The default `all` target builds the firmware and all tests.
+The `clean` target deletes the build directories for both robot and kicker firmware.

 ```
 $ make